MihaiHng/MihaiHng/README.md

 💻

 - 👀 Competing in smart contract audits in First Flights on Cyfrin
-- 🌱 Working on minimal UI for Password Shielded Transfer
-- 🔭 Completed a new project - Password Shielded Transfer [Github](https://github.com/MihaiHng/Password-Shielded-Transfer)
+- 🔭 Completed a new project - Smart Transfer [Smart Transfer](https://smart-transfer.netlify.app/) [Github](https://github.com/MihaiHng/Password-Shielded-Transfer)
 - 👯 I’m looking to collaborate on Web3/Solidity projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mihai-hanga-03712749/)
 - ⚡ You can visit my portfolio here:  [My Portfolio](https://mihaihanga-portfolio.netlify.app/)